Last Updated on

 The early measurement to calculate gestational age is usually taken as a definite assessment.
 There is a reduced accuracy after 20 weeks.
 The doctor would evaluate further if the ultrasound foetal measurement standard parameters are not in agreement at any time.
 This is done to average all the values to get an estimated gestational age.

-These are the international standards of weight and length using guidelines from UK.
-The average weight and length of an Indian baby may be slightly less than the international standards.
+Please note that these are the international standards of weight and length using guidelines from the UK.
+The average weight and length of an Indian baby may differ from the international standards.

-The foetal growth chart is an important indicator of the progress of the pregnancy and the growth of the baby and any anomaly detected during the regular measurements is addressed by the doctor to see if intervention is necessary.
+The foetal growth chart is an important indicator of the progress of the pregnancy and the growth of the baby.
+Any anomaly detected during the regular measurements is addressed by the doctor to see if intervention is necessary.
 It is advisable to go for all the mandatory checkups and scans during pregnancy to ensure that the charts are tracked correctly.